 He used two failed assassination attempts on Emperor Wilhelm I as pretext to introduce an Anti-Socialist Law in the Reichstag, although he knew that the Social Democrats had nothing to do with the attacks.
 The majority in the Reichstag passed it.
 From 1878 until 1890, all Social Democratic clubs and events, press and books were prohibited.
 Many Social Democrats were imprisoned or expelled from the country.
 However, the hardships endured strengthened cohesion among the Social Democrats, and they got more votes with every election.

 In the Catholic regions of the Rhineland, however, the Social Democrats could not gain grain.
-In contrary, outing oneself as Social Democrat would have meant ostracization.
+In contrary, outing oneself as a Social Democrat would have meant ostracization.
 The Catholic working men voted for the Catholic Center Party.
-In the neighboring country of Berg however, an industrial area, the SPD had a stronghold.
+In the neighboring country of Berg, however, an industrial area, the SPD had a stronghold.